Blog

 In this example:

-That is nearly a tie.
+That is nearly a tie in the base case.
 With cheaper electricity, a higher COP, or pricier gas, the heat pump pulls ahead.
 Swap any of those the other way and the furnace wins.
+Notice the last bar: when the heat pump falls back on resistance strips, the cost per unit of heat roughly triples, which is exactly why backup strategy matters in cold climates.
 Your calculator lets you test those swaps quickly.
+For a deeper walk-through of what a real January looks like on the bill, see what a heat pump actually costs to run.

 Recent analysis from the National Renewable Energy Laboratory found that high efficiency heat pumps can cut site energy use for heating by roughly one third to nearly half compared with furnaces on average.
 Energy cost savings are smaller in regions where gas prices are low relative to electricity, and larger where electric rates and incentives align.